-Inside Geneva: Peace talks but the war in Ukraine grinds on
+Inside Geneva: war in Ukraine grinds on despite peace talks

 In this episode, Inside Geneva joins aid workers staying in Ukraine this December.